-BAGHDAD — A day after a little-known Iraqi television journalist threw his shoes at President Bush in Baghdad, his act of defiance was embraced around the Arab world on Monday as a symbol of rage at a still unpopular war.
+A day after a little-known Iraqi television journalist threw his shoes at President Bush in Baghdad, his act of defiance toward the American commander-in-chief continued to resonate throughout Iraq and beyond.

-Across much of the Arab world, many saw the act as heroic, expressing the contempt many feel for the U.S. leader they blame for years of bloodshed and chaos.
-Some deplored Zeidi's act as a breach of respect or of traditional Arab hospitality toward guests, even if they shared the sentiment.
+Across much of the Arab world, many saw the act as heroic, expressing the deep contempt many feel for the U.S. leader they blame for years of bloodshed, chaos and the suffering of civilians.

 What made Zeidi's defiance particularly resonant for many in the Arab world was their anger at autocratic Arab leaders whom they have considered slavish followers of Bush's policies in the Middle East.